Property Taxes in Iowa: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 Iowa property taxes use a rollback percentage that reduces the assessed value before taxes are calculated.
-The residential rollback is approximately 46-54% (varies annually), meaning you pay taxes on roughly half of your assessed value.
-The average effective rate is about 1.43%.
+The residential rollback is approximately 46-54% (varies annually), meaning you pay taxes on a portion of the full assessed value.

 Iowa adjusts assessed values using a "rollback" factor set annually by the state.
 The rollback limits the total growth of the statewide assessed value for each property class.
 The residential rollback has fluctuated around 46-55% in recent years.